jinderek/jinderek.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am currently a Senior Software Engineer at Ant Group, specializing in large-scale graph computing and graph learning frameworks.

-I hold both a Bachelor's and a Master's degree in Electronic Information Engineering and Electric Engineering from Zhejiang University.
+I’m a Senior Software Engineer at Ant Group, where I focus on large-scale graph computing and graph learning frameworks.
+I have both a Master’s and Bachelor’s degree in Electrical Engineering and Electronic Information Engineering from Zhejiang University.

-In 2021, I received the FY2021 Excellent Engineer - Most Innovative Spirit Award at Ant Group, in recognition of my contributions to AI infrastructure and high-performance computing.
+In 2021, I was lucky to receive the FY2021 Excellent Engineer - Most Innovative Spirit Award at Ant Group for my work on AI infrastructure and high-performance computing.

-I have published papers as the first author at PACT and EuroSys, and have delivered talks at conferences such as Stanford DAWN and GTC.
-I also have strong skills in teamwork, leadership, and communication.
+I’ve published papers in PACT and ACM TACO and given talks at conferences like Stanford DAWN and GTC.
+I’m also a strong team player with skills in leadership and communication.

-My research interests include Machine Learning Systems, Parallel Computing, High-Performance Computing, GPUs, and Compiler Optimization.

-I am currently particularly interested in AI systems, high-performance computing, and GPUs, and I am eager to collaborate on research in these areas.
-Please feel free to reach out!
+My main interests are in Machine Learning Systems, Parallel Computing, GPUs, Graph Learning, and Compiler Optimization.
+Lately, I’ve been especially interested in AI systems and GPU technologies.
+I’m always excited to collaborate, so feel free to reach out if you’d like to connect!